 Scotland Must Sees - mostly mountains & Highland panoramas

 An essential Scotland must sees list.
-Dramatic Scottish highland scenery: Glencoe, Torridon, Skye (of course), but some gentler viewpoints also featured
+Dramatic Highland scenery: Glencoe, Torridon, Skye, but some gentler viewpoints also featured.

 Scotland Must Sees

 Visitors are interested in must sees, I suppose, because working from a list ensures they spend their time well and see the best of Scotland.
 The problem is, one man’s Scotland must see list is another one’s over-rated Scottish visitor attraction list.
 (My suggestions for these are coming soon!
 I'll wait till I have a grumpy day.)

 Ancient rocks of the north-west: Torridonian sandstone in natural ramparts and terraces; quartzite streaming down in screes; drumlins and other evidence of glacation – you’d think the glaciers just finished with the location a few years back......this is scenic drama of the highest order, seen from a single-track road through the glen.

 For the next picture, you have to make quite an excursion for this Scotland must-see.
 This is the famous triple buttress of Coire Mhic Fhearchair on Beinn Eighe.
 (Pronounced something like corrie vi-fear-char ('ch' as in loch, naturally, and emphasis in the middle syllable...)
 Anyway it is the 'corrie of Farquhar's son'.Who was he?
 No-one knows.
 But you could see this kind of scenery in Glen Torridon easily on a day-drive from, say, Inverness.
 But, to emphasise, to get to the point where this pic was taken from, it's quite a serious morning's walk-in.
 You will need good footwear and so on.
 (And, by the way, you probably noticed that this is a scanned 35mm transparency - just something about the colour cast, wouldn't you say?)